Delitefully/DiscordLists/README.md

 * ~~`FORCE_RELAY`~~ — Shards connections to the guild to different nodes that relay information between each other.

-* `HUB` — This feature exists but its features are not known and released yet.
+* `HUB` — Hubs contain directory channels that let you find school-related, student-run servers.

 * ~~`LURKABLE`~~ - Deprecated in favor of `PREVIEW_ENABLED`